Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 ## Why you should know this (5 min)

-**Q:** *Why do apps need concurrent activities?*
+**Q:** Why do apps need concurrent activities?

-**A:** *To keep the UI responsive.*
+**A:** To keep the UI responsive.

 When you create a new iOS app, the app acquires its `main` thread.
 That `main` thread is responsible for running all of the code that powers the app's user interface.

-As you add code on your `main` thread that performs large items of non-UI work &mdash; such as image processing or fetching and transforming data  &mdash; you will find that your UI's performance suffers drastically.
+As you add code on your `main` thread to perform large items of non-UI work &mdash; such as image processing or fetching and transforming data  &mdash; you will find that your UI's performance suffers drastically.

-Your user interface will slow down, or maybe even stop entirely.
+Your user interface will slow down, or maybe even stop altogether.

 A common example:
 - A table view that will not scroll properly while the app is downloading and transforming images; multiple "busy" indicators are displayed instead of expected images.